Franky777shg/JCWM17_FrontEnd/README.md

 # Lesson Today:

-## Mini Portofolio Project
+## All About Bootstrap
-1. Contact Us
+1. Typography
-2. Footer
+2. Button, Alert, and Carousel
-3. News and Blog Page
+3. Table and Form
-4. Hyperlink to Page Feature, Page Blog, contact Us Section
+4. Box Model
+5. Flexbox with Bootstrap
+6. Layout with Bootstrap